Purplelink

 How to validate a BibTeX file online

 2. Syntax and required-field checks run automatically.
-Optionally enable DOI resolution and/or database checks to catch hallucinated citations.
+Enable DOI resolution and/or CrossRef / Semantic Scholar checks to verify your citations actually exist (and that authors and years match).

 About this tool

-This tool validates BibTeX files in four layers: syntax + completeness (always), DOI resolution (opt-in), and title existence checks against CrossRef and Semantic Scholar (opt-in).
+This tool validates BibTeX files in layers: syntax + completeness (always), DOI resolution (opt-in), and existence checks against CrossRef and Semantic Scholar (opt-in).
+When you enable the database checks, it also compares authors and publication years and can produce a corrected .bib for high-confidence matches.
 It's particularly useful for catching AI-hallucinated citations that have plausible-looking metadata but don't correspond to real papers.

 Can it detect AI-hallucinated citations?

 Yes.
 Enable the CrossRef and/or Semantic Scholar checks.
-For each entry with a title, the tool queries the database and reports how closely the title matches a real paper.
-Low-confidence matches (below 50%) are flagged as likely hallucinations.
+For each entry with a title, the tool queries the database and reports how closely the title and author list match a real paper, and whether the year is off.
+Low-confidence title matches (below 50%) and author mismatches on otherwise-confident matches are flagged as likely hallucinations.

 Are my files stored?